adlerluiz/SimHub-translations/README.md

 |  pt-BR  | Portuguese (Brazil) |   v8.0.3   |   100%    | [adlerluiz](https://github.com/adlerluiz)  |

 ## Note
-This repository has no link to the SimHub project, it's just to help with translations made by the community!
+This repository has no link with [SimHub](https://www.simhubdash.com/) project, it's just to help with translations made by the community!